ROBOTIS-GIT/emanual/_includes/en/platform/turtlebot3/manipulation/manipulation_intro_noetic.md

 {% capture notice_01 %}
 **NOTE**:

-- This instructions were tested on `Ubuntu 18.04` and `ROS Melodic Morenia`.
+- This instructions were tested on `Ubuntu 20.04` and `ROS Noetic Ninjemys`.
 - If you want more specfic information about OpenMANIPULATOR-X, please refer to the [OpenMANIPULATOR-X e-Manual](/docs/en/platform/openmanipulator/).
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>